PostHog/posthog.com/contents/product-engineers/multivariate-testing.md

 ## What is multivariate testing

-Multivariate testing is when you test different combinations of variables to determine which performs the best.
+Multivariate testing is when you test different combinations of changes to determine which performs the best.

 For example, you want to test how the color and placement of a button affect your conversion rate.
 You would then create a test with four different variants: